The term “non-theist” already exists to denote individuals who merely lack belief in God.1 This is relevant for three reasons.

-Relevant for lay discussion: In most conversations about God's existence, the level of precision would benefit from reflecting academic discourse because the terminology as established has been established this way for a reason.
+Relevance for lay discussions: In most conversations about God's existence, the level of precision would benefit from reflecting academic discourse because the terminology as established has been established this way for a reason.
 (See above.)

-Relevant for academics: In academic conversations about God, shifting the meaning would introduce new frustrations and confusion for academics.
+Relevance for academic discussions: In academic conversations about God, shifting the meaning would introduce new frustrations and confusion for academics.
 Students and professionals who are reading and quoting peer-reviewed material would need to be very sensitive to the sudden grand shift in meaning, and therefore to the dating of the source they are quoting.
 (Is this usage instance pre-shift or post-shift?)
-Likely necessary would be swaths of footnotes to elucide for readers the meaning of atheism as used in this or that quote.
+Likely necessary would be swaths of footnotes to elucidate for readers the meaning of atheism as used in this or that quote.